jackjohnjamison/jackjohnjamison/readme.md

-To run locally enter in the console npm i npm run dev
+To run locally for the first time enter in the console: cd src npm i npm run dev

+After this you can just use:
+npm run dev

+Build changes with:
+npm run build

 Website
 https://jackjohnjamison.github.io/tiles/

 *** TODO ***
-- Maintain origional search path while moving
 - Ongoing refactoring the mess
 - To class or not to class?
 Get advice so you can ignore it
 - Should the entity map use arrays and not objects at tile level?
-- Stop redrawing when objects are not in motion or the camera is not being panned.
+- Stop redrawing when objects are not in motion or the camera is not being panned
 - Undo button
-- Create entity interface.
+- Create entity interface
 - Actually design a game
-- Maybe go back to a large scrolling canvas for performance reasons?
-Would that cause UI issues again?
+- Learn markdown

 *** Referances ***
 https://www.npmjs.com/package/pathfinding